Divorcing if you own your own business: this is how it works

 Divorce and general partnership (VOF)

-Private property: If you and your partner have a general partnership (VOF), the value and assets of the business fall into the community of property.
+Private property: If you and your partner have a general partnership (VOF) together, the value and assets of the business fall into the community of property.
 Unless there are prenuptial agreements.

 Liability: The partners are personally responsible for the debts of the VOF.
-If your partner leaves the VOF at the time of divorce, they remain liable for debts incurred during the time they were a partner.
+Your ex-partner may decide to leave the VOF if you divorce.
+In that case, your ex-partner will only be liable for debts incurred whilst they were a partner.

 Divorce and private limited company (BV)